Microdosing GLP-1 Peptides: A Detailed Guide

 Microdosing Tirzepatide

-Tirzepatide (brand name Mounjaro/Zepbound) is a newer-generation weight loss peptide.
+Tirzepatide (brand name Mounjaro/Zepbound) is a popular, newer-generation weight loss peptide.
 It’s dual-action, so it works not just on GLP-1 but another mechanism (glucose-dependent insulinotropic polypeptide or simply GIP).
-It’s #2 in popularity behind semaglutide.

 Example Protocol